kiankyars/kiankyars.github.io/_posts/2024-01-03-chess-world-models.markdown

 The evidence here would be stronger if I also performed casual interventions on the model using these probes.
 For example, I could intervene to change the model's internal representation of the board state, and see if it makes legal moves under the new state of the board.
 Or, I could intervene on the model's representation of player skill and see if it plays better or worse.
 Unfortunately, I just ran out of time.
 This was a Christmas break project, and it's time to get back to work.

 However, I still consider the findings to be strong.
-Linear probes have a limited capacity, and are a relatively accepted method of benchmarking what a model has learned.
+Linear probes have a limited capacity, and are an accepted method of benchmarking what a model has learned.
 I followed general best practices of training the probes on a training set, and testing them on a separate test set.
 The board state in particular is a very concrete task to probe against.
-Probing for skill level does have a possibility that the model is learning some feature that is mostly correlated with skill, but 89% is a relatively good result for the difficult task of discerning the ELO of players in a chess game after 25 moves.
+Probing for skill level does have a possibility that the model is learning some feature that is mostly correlated with skill, but 89% is a good result for the difficult task of discerning the ELO of players in a chess game after 25 moves.

 ## Potential future work